AlfonsoG-dev/nvim_linux/README.md

-# My neovim config for windows
+# My neovim config for linux
 - this is my first neovim setup base on videos and other repositories.
 - I'm currently using this setup to work on coding wile learning about vim motions.
+- Currently using this only for JAVA and C delepment.

 ---